postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 After you save the request, you can add the URL, method, headers, and body to the request in the builder.

-**Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the **Create New** screen to display each time you open Postman.
+**Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the **Create New** modal to display each time you open Postman.

 ### Saving a request to a collection